 Defining the Challenge

 Let’s start with a deep dive into the severity of the current shortage of cybersecurity professionals.
 We’ll also touch on where cybersecurity education stands today, how our approach to this education factors into that shortage, the role of cybersecurity professionals in our world, and the biggest cybersecurity challenges at this moment.
+Learn more about how cybersecurity education can transform the world.

 How Serious Is the Shortage?